squidmin/java-labs/src/main/java/collectionsimprovements/README.md

 <details>
 <summary>Map API Improvements: Fetch Operations</summary>

-Explains the new methods added in `Map` API for fetch operations.
+Explains the new methods added in the `Map` API for fetch operations.

 The following topics are covered:
 - `getOrDefault()`